turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

 ### POST Sad Path

 What if we make a POST request and don't specify all of the properties of a student?
 For instance, in the request body if we specify `{lastname: 'Knuth', program: 'FE'}`, but we leave out the `enrolled` property and value, the new record should not be created.
+We don't want unintended null values in our database!

 We need to design our server so that it does not accept this kind of situation with missing data.
 Let's write the test!